runtools/run/docs/content/introduction/what-is-a-resource.md

 run sum --a=1 --b=2
 ```

-Nothing happens on the screen, and this is normal, the operation has been executed, but for the result to be displayed, you must add the `--@print` [CLI option](/docs/reference/run-cli):
+Nothing happens on the screen, and this is normal; the operation has been executed, but for the result to be displayed, you must add the `--@print` [CLI option](/docs/reference/run-cli):

 ```shell
 run sum --a=1 --b=2 --@print